5 Easy Steps to Reinvent Yourself and Downsize Today (Part 2)

 Steps 3 and 4 (hobbies and keepsakes) are embellishments.
 They nurture your personality, interests, memories, and values.
 Even if you remove everything else after doing the first four steps, you're not in a deprived, comfortless situation.

-Attachment to objects is fleeting.
+Attachment to most objects is fleeting.
 Think how much we buy in any given year that is no longer in use by the next.
 When we box things up and store them away, or move them to a new house and then don't get around to unpacking them for several months (or maybe never), it's pretty clear we have no particular need or affection for those items.
 Go to a yard sale, and notice all the things going for $1 or $2.
 They aren't special at all.
 They're just stuff.

 Once settled into your new life, you won't miss the stuff you got rid of.
 You'll be too busy meeting new people and learning and doing new things.
 You'll find that you enjoy being light and flexible.
 Rather than tending to your piles of belongings, you can enjoy the people and activities that really matter to you.
 It's a joyful way to live.